Animeshk-09/IPL_ML/README.md

 ### To determine the best model
 1. 5 different classifiers were used

--Logistic Regression
+- Logistic Regression

--Decision Tree
+- Decision Tree

--AdaBoost
+- AdaBoost

--RandomForest
+- RandomForest

--MultiLayerPerceptron
+- MultiLayerPerceptron

 2. These models were put through a Pipeline with the following steps:

--Simple Imputer to impute values to NaN
+- Simple Imputer to impute values to NaN

--Standard Scaler to scale the values
+- Standard Scaler to scale the values

--PCA to reduce the variables to principal components that explain over 99%
+- PCA to reduce the variables to principal components that explain over 99%

--Classifier was then grid searched to get the right model hyper parameters
+- Classifier was then grid searched to get the right model hyper parameters

 3. The models were then saved as pickle files